WeblateOrg/weblate/docs/formats.rst

 Android specific file format for translating applications.

-Android string resources are monolingual, the :ref:`component-template` file is stored in a different location from the others :file:`res/values/strings.xml`.
+Android string resources are monolingual, the :ref:`component-template` is stored in a different location from the others :file:`res/values/strings.xml`.

 +-------------------------------------------------------------------+